sasgithub/Data_Analytics_cs/case-study/viz/average_hourly_rides_vs_temp_2_bucket_avg_sub_cust.md

 ##### Interpretation

-- The consistent gap between subscriber and customer lines suggests **subscribers are more temperature-resilient**.
+- The consistent gap between Subscriber and Customer lines suggests **subscribers are more temperature-resilient**.
 - The plateau beyond 30 °C differs from some other plots where high heat reduced ridership.
 This could reflect aggregation smoothing or time-of-day confounding.
 - Overall, this supports modeling temperature as a **key driver** of hourly ride volume.